cnopt/dynastywarriors6-reverse-engineering/README.md

 Replicated using Zhang Fei and Zhuge Liang by setting Zhang Fei's value to Zhuge Liang's value, then completing a stage.
 This effectively transfers both the cumulative XP gained (i.e. their level up to now), and the XP gained from the battle, onto the receiving player - in this case Zhuge Liang.
 Zhuge's weapon model was also changed, in the same way as the previous case.
-Reverting the values to their default state and completing a stage does mean the officers can go back to being able to level up their own stats, however does not seem to reverse the weapon model+inventory transfer.
+Reverting the values to their default state and completing a stage does mean the officers can go back to being able to level up their own stats, however does **not** seem to reverse the weapon model+inventory transfer.

 ![Zhuge Liang](https://raw.githubusercontent.com/cnopt/DW6-Reverse-Engineering/main/Screenshot_233.png)

 Setting every officer's value to `10`, the same as Zhao Yun's, then completing a stage with him, did **not** result in the same effect happening, like I thought it would.

+---

 ### Unlocking officers

 I compared two	`save.dat` files - one before unlocking an officer, and the second after unlocking Xu Huang.
 I was hoping to find a simple change from a `00` i.e. not unlocked false, to a `01` somewhere.
-Among other changes, presumably because the game keeps track of the objectives necessary to unlock each officer, there was a simple `00` -> `01` at block 1874.
+Among other changes, presumably because the game keeps track of the objectives necessary to unlock each officer, there was indeed a simple `00` -> `01` change at address `1874`.

 ![Officer unlocked address](https://raw.githubusercontent.com/cnopt/DW6-Reverse-Engineering/main/Screenshot_238.png)